LivewareProblems/haruspex-marketing/index.md

     content: |-
       Has this test always been flaky ?
 Has this test suite gotten slower over time ?

       Any query can run against all of your tests.
-Find trends and know about how the behaviour of your tests suites evolved overtime.
+Find trends and know about how the behaviour of your tests suites evolved overtime
     image: "/images/undraw_data_reports_706v.png"
     actions: []
 - type: section_cta